Smashed fingers is an injury involving trauma to one or more fingers.

 - Loss of fingernail

 - As the paper clip is removed, blood should start releasing through the small hole.
-If not, retry the procedure until blood comes out and pressure is relieved.
+If not, do the procedure again until blood comes out.